Corn, it’s cheap.

 Rice Bran

 Rice bran feed provides a good amount of protein (13%) and is similar to oats in nutrient breakdown.
-It is recommended you use rice bran as part of a mix and not all by itself.
+It is recommended you use rice bran as part of a mix to feed deer and not all by itself.

 Alfalfa